-A high school with fewer than 300 students enrolled shall provide at least one professionally qualified librarian on a half-time basis.
-Combined schools with a total enrollment of 300 or more elementary and secondary school students shall have a full-time professionally qualified librarian.
-A secondary school with an enrollment of 300 or more students shall provide the services of a full-time professionally qualified librarian.
-A school enrolling as many as 750 students must provide full-time clerical assistance, in addition to any professionally qualified personnel.
-Secondary schools enrolling as many as 1,000 students must provide one librarian and one other professionally qualified person such as a librarian, an audio-visual specialist, or a materials specialist.
-Additional staff should be provided as needed.
+\A secondary school with fewer than 250 students enrolled shall provide at least one professionally qualified librarian on a half-time basis.
+Combined schools with a total enrollment of 250 or more elementary and secondary school students shall have a full-time professionally qualified librarian.
+A secondary school with an enrollment of 250 or more students shall provide a full-time professionally qualified librarian.
+A school enrolling as many as 750 student must provide full-time clerical assistance in addition to any professionally qualified personnel.
+Secondary schools enrolling 1,000 or more students shall provide two full-time professionally qualified librarians.
+A third professional position shall be added at an enrollment of 1,800.
+Two paraprofessional personnel may be used as an alternative to the third professional person in the library.